getian107/SuSiEx/README.md

 - CS_ID: ID of the credible set.

 - SNP: SNP identifier.

+- BP: The base pair coordinate of the SNP.

+- REF_ALLELE: The reference allele of the SNP in each population, separated by comma.

+- ALT_ALLELE: The alternative allele of the SNP in each population, separated by comma.

+- REF_FRQ: Frequency of the reference allele in each reference panel, separated by comma.

+- BETA: Marginal per-allele effect size of the SNP with respect to the reference allele in each population, separated by comma.

+- SE: The standard error of the marginal per-allele effect size of the SNP in each population, separated by comma.

 - CS_PIP: Posterior inclusion probability (PIP) of the SNP.